 We expect children to be well-behaved and respectful to fellow classmates, BDA staff, and their teacher.
 Teachers will speak to parents regarding any discipline or behavioral problems that may require a child to be dismissed from class.

 Please DO NOT enter the classroom during the course of the class for any reason even if the class is changing shoes or taking a break.
 Siblings not participating in a dance class must be accompanied by a parent at all times and are not allowed to run or play in any area of the studio.
-We have a special play area called “The Clubhouse” where younger siblings can play.
+We have a special play area in the main lobby called “The Clubhouse” where younger siblings can play.

 If parents or siblings need to use the restroom, we ask that you try to only pass through the studio during the transition period between classes when possible.
+You can also go to our annex space to use the restroom without passing through a studio.

 Dance Conventions and Field Trips are offered throughout the year and are always optional.
 Dance conventions are a unique experience for students.
 They are typically 1-2 day workshops where students from all over the country take classes from some of the industry’s top professional choreographers and dancers.